-CIA to software vendors: a revolution is coming
+CIA to software vendors: A revolution is coming

 The CIA does not comment on how much it spends on its software licenses nor other details of its budget because they are classified, said Preston Golson, an agency spokesman.
 He did not immediately respond to a query about whether the CIA already had begun to recast its software licenses.

-Intelligence analysts use programs from companies such as Oracle Corp ORCL.O, SAP AG (SAPG.DE) and Hewlett Packard Co (HPQ.N) to sift through vast data sets to provide insights, warning and opportunities to the president of the United States and other decisionmakers.
+Intelligence analysts use programs from companies such as Oracle Corp, SAP AG and Hewlett Packard Co to sift through vast data sets to provide insights, warning and opportunities to the president of the United States and other decision makers.

 Hunt made his remarks at a conference on emerging technologies organized by the Armed Forces Communications & Electronics Association's Washington D.C. chapter.